Daz762/aviation-carbon/README.md

 ## building the CLI

-To build the CLI follow the instructions in the `Dev Setup` section and build with `make build`.
+To build the CLI follow the instructions in the `Setup` section and build with `make build`.

-Once you have built the CLI you can run `ln -s .venv/bin/carbon /usr/local/bin/carbon` to but a link to the CLI in your `PATH` on Mac or Linux.
+Once you have built the CLI you can run `ln -s .venv/bin/carbon /usr/local/bin/carbon` to put a link to the built CLI in your `PATH` on Mac or Linux.

 For Windows systems, replace the destination above for an appropriate location that is in the PATH environment variable.